RamanLab/iCOMIC_doc/docs/troubleshoot.md

 	3. How can I deploy iCOMIC on a server or cloud platform?

-	4. As a Windows user, What do I set up iCOMIC?
+	4. As a Windows user, how do I set up iCOMIC?

-	5. As a Mac user, What do I set up iCOMIC?
+	5. As a Mac user, how do I set up iCOMIC?

 -  New Users